City of Winona

 People who are age 60 and older.

-Call for information (accept self-referrals and referrals from friends, family, or other agencies); people who need language interpretation should call in advance.
+Call for information (accept self-referrals and referrals from friends, family, or other agencies); people who need language interpretation need to make an appointment and let agency know what language is needed.

 There is no fee for this service, but donations are accepted.